MbrCreativeWorks/Meriga-Baburao-Frontend-Developer/README.md

 # Meriga-Baburao-Frontend-Developer
-rocket-Xhibition gives you the visualization of all rockets launched from spaceX.
+rocket-Xhibition gives you the visualization of all rockets launched by spaceX.